zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 is required to complete it.
 Depending on the testing tools in an assignment, the specific commands may change.
 For JavaScript and React labs, you will need to run `npm install` to set up the necessary tools before running the tests.
-For Ruby and Rails labs, the corresponding command is `bundle`.
+For Ruby and Rails labs, the corresponding command is `bundle install`.
 Each lab will include instructions indicating which command to run.

-In any case, you can run `learn-lab test` as many times as you would like.
+Once you've installed the dependencies, you can run `learn-lab test` as many times as you like.
 Some labs will have many tests and may require running the tests many times while you solve them.

 ## Submitting Your Work To Canvas

-To register completion of an assignment in Canvas, you must submit a link to your GitHub repository.
+To register completion of an assignment in Canvas, you must submit a link to your GitHub repository along with the token that is printed in the terminal once you get all the tests passing.
+Let's do that now:

 1. After pushing your code up following the previous steps, go to your repository and copy the URL link in the browser's URL bar.

 2. In Canvas, navigate to the assignment you've been working on.
 In the upper right corner of the assignment, you should see a **Submit Assignment** button.
-You'll be directed to the bottom of the page, where you can provide a URL as your submission.
+When you click it, you will be directed to a form at the bottom of the page where you can enter the URL and token.

-3. Paste in your repository's GitHub URL
+3. Paste in your repository's GitHub URL in the box labeled "Website URL".

-4. Go back to your terminal and select the entire token and copy it (using ctrl-C or cmd-C), then paste it in the "Comments" box in Canvas.
+4. Go back to your terminal, select the entire token and copy it (using ctrl-C or cmd-C), then paste it in the "Comments" box in Canvas.

-5. Click **Submit Assignment**.

 It should look something like this:

 ![submit repo url and token](https://curriculum-content.s3.amazonaws.com/phase-0/enterprise/configuring-the-learn-lab-gem/submit-assignment.png)

+5. Click **Submit Assignment**.

 Canvas will indicate a successful submission and refresh the page.
 In the Modules view of your course, you should now see a checkmark next to the